corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 Libraries maintain strong backward compatibility.
 Breaking changes are rare.
 Rust itself releases new [editions](https://doc.rust-lang.org/edition-guide/editions/) every three years with opt-in changes.

+The quality difference becomes especially noticeable in larger applications.
+While the Rust ecosystem may be smaller, the crates are typically more reliable and provide better documentation compared to the TypeScript ecosystem.
+When you build a large application, that higher quality standard makes a significant difference.

 Many Rust crates stay in 0.x versions longer than you might expect.
 Don't let this worry you – Rust's type system ensures robust functionality even before reaching 1.0.